What are the best toys for learning and development?

 There are many ways to define the “best” children’s toys, but specifically in terms of which toys best facilitate learning and development, academic research has found that simple, non-electronic toys are best at keeping kids’ attention and fostering the development of fundamental skills.

 There’s ample evidence from multiple sources that basic toys like building blocks, crayons and puzzles are most effective at encouraging children to both interact with parents and other children as well as explore and be imaginative on their own.
 At the same time, electronic toys that talk and make noise can be distracting and deter communication between children and parents.

 One well-respected study on which toys are most effective at fostering positive play is the Center for Early Childhood Education at Eastern Connecticut State University’s TIMPANI research (which stands for Toys that Inspire Mindful Play and Nurture Imagination).
 It examines preschoolers playing with certain toys and score how the kids play with them on these metrics: thinking and learning, cooperation and social interaction, creativity and imagination, and verbalization.

-Below are the last eight years of toys that scored the highest.
+Below are the last several years of toys that scored the highest.

 - 2017: Animal Planet Animal Kingdom Mega Pack Playset – 60 Pieces

 - 2016: Plus-Plus Midi Size Basic Color Assortment, 100-Piece

 - 2015: Hape Checkout Register Kid’s Wooden Pretend Play Set

 - 2014: Paint and Easel (easel by Community Playthings) and Hot Wheels Basic Car 50-Pack (Packaging May Vary)